numencode/wn-syncops-plugin/README.md

 #### Note

-This command currently **only supports MySQL and MariaDB** databases.
+> This command currently **only supports MySQL and MariaDB** databases.
-Other database types supported by Laravel (PostgreSQL, SQLite, SQL Server, Redis, etc.) are not compatible.
+> Other database types supported by Laravel (PostgreSQL, SQLite, SQL Server, Redis, etc.) are not compatible.

 ---

 <a name="media-pull"></a>
 ### Command: `syncops:media-pull`

-The `syncops:media-pull` command automates the process of downloading media files from a **remote server** via SFTP directly into your local `storage/app` directory.
+Download media files from a **remote server** via SFTP directly into your local `storage/app` directory.

 This command is especially useful for **synchronizing media files** in development environments with production data without including them in your Git repository.